-Revenue per Lane Mile - Revenue has increased each year (from 2013 to 2014 and from 2014 to 2015) on both the Turnpike and Parkway.
-From 2014 to 2015, lane miles on the Turnpike remained unchanged; therefore the increase in revenue per lane mile was attributable to the increase in Turnpike toll revenue partially due to the additional traffic from the Interchange 6 to 9 widening.
+Revenue per Lane Mile - Revenue has increased each year (from 2014 to 2015 and from 2015 to 2016) on both the Turnpike and Parkway.
+From 2015 to 2016, lane miles on the Turnpike remained unchanged; therefore the increase in revenue per lane mile was attributable to the increase in Turnpike toll revenue due to the additional traffic from the mild weather, lower gas prices and the extra leap year day in 2016.
+From 2015 to 2016, despite a slight increase in the lane miles, the revenue per lane mile increased on the Parkway due to higher toll revenue in 2016, again due to mild weather, lower gas prices and an extra leap year day in 2016.
 The revenue per lane mile on the Parkway decreased slightly in 2015 from 2014, as additional lane miles were added mid-year and consequently did not have a full year revenue impact, negatively impacting the calculation.
-From 2013 to 2014, despite an increase in toll revenue, the revenue per lane mile decreased on the Turnpike.
-The additional lane miles were added in November 2014 and the timing negatively impacted the 2014 calculation.
-The revenue per lane mile on the Parkway remained unchanged.